-James and Flo Clifford may have had mixed feelings and British public opinion was divided.
 Aerial bombardment of civilians was still a very new concept and many viewed German airship crews as 'baby killers'.
 The Paris daily newspaper Le Petit Journal published a drawing of the King Stephen abandoning L-19 on the front page of the edition for 27 February with the title, "Le Chatiment du Pirate", the punishment of a pirate.
 The Germans used the incident as propaganda and declared the crew of the King Stephen to be war criminals.
+James and Flo Clifford may have had mixed feelings and British public opinion was divided.

 The crew of Zeppelin L-19, being abandoned in the North Sea by the King Stephen on 31 January 1916.
 The trawler had been built in Grimsby in 1900 and registered there as GY1174.
 The Zeppelin had been bombing the English Midlands and was hit by Dutch gunfire on her way home.
 Once back in Grimsby, the skipper claimed to have been protecting his own crew.
-He gave a false location for the sighting of L-19 which had come down in an area where the British authorities had prohibited fishing.
+He gave a false location for L-19 which had come down in an area where the British authorities had prohibited fishing.
 This prevented rescue of the airship's crew.
 British opinion was mixed.
 German opinion was not.
-(Contemporary British illustration; Commons.
-Wikimedia.org)
+(Contemporary British illustration; Commons.Wikimedia.org)